genevate/style_guides/programming/languages/ruby.md

 * Use a block instead of a value for the default (second) argument of `#fetch`.
 This provides the following benefits:
     0. Blocks can be defined once for easy reference in multiple defaults (DRY).
     0. Blocks are lazy evaluated which improves application performance.
+* Use symbols as default values for Hash#fetch.
+This will make it easier to debug when a value is expected but not supplied.
+Example: `example.fetch(:logger) { :unknown_logger }`.

 ## Loops